better-internet/radworks-docs/docs/radicle.md

 identity, host your code, and collaborate with others on the Radicle network.

-Head over to [Getting Started][gs] for a walkthrough on how to download Upstream and become a part of the Radicle network.
+Head over to [Getting Started][gs] for a walkthrough on how to download Upstream and become a part of the network.

 [fa]: understanding-radicle/faq.md